ydrive/EasySynth/README.md

 ## Installation

 The current main branch of this repo is compatible with Unreal Engine 4.27.
-For source code or binary builds, for previous engine versions, please consult previous releases.
+For source code or binary builds, targeting older engine versions, please consult previous releases.

 ### Install inside a specific project